 - outside contractor risks;

 - risks related to archaeological sites;

 - foreign currency risks;

-- risks associated with security and human rights; and
+- · risks associated with security and human rights; and

 - risks related to the need for reclamation activities on Goldgroup's properties.

+- risks related to Covid-19

 This list is not exhaustive of the factors that may affect the Company's forward-looking information.
 These and other factors should be considered carefully, and readers should not place undue reliance on such forward-looking information.
-Investors should carefully consider the risks set out below under the heading "Risk Factors" as well as those contained in the management's discussion and analysis for the year ended December 31, 2020.
+Investors should carefully consider the risks set out below under the heading "Risk Factors" as well as those contained in the management's discussion and analysis for the year ended December 31, 2021.